Cancellation policy reminder

 - Some dates are not available because of clinics being closed for periods like Xmas or for maintenance.
 These dates fall outside the restrictions for client and therapist alike and are not charged for.

-- If you turn up late, please be aware, that if you have provided warning, we will tolerate 15 mins lateness.
-Otherwise after 15 mins your session is missed and is still chargeable.
+- If you turn up late, please be aware, that if you have provided warning, we will tolerate 5 mins lateness.
+If you let us know that you are running late by SMS or email, then we will accommodate a part session where possible.
+[It is vital that we know you are running late since in our premises Stuart needs to greet you in reception, and due to COVID-19 this area must not have people lingering due to social distancing and Health and Safety requirements.
+By letting Stuart know you are running late, he can greet you as you arrive instead].
+Otherwise after 5 mins your session is missed and is still chargeable.
 You must organise yourself to attend on time and treat your session with proper respect.
 Once these periods have passed, it is not possible for your therapist to provide the proper session, because of your lateness.
 Sessions are HEALTHCARE sessions and should be treated as such.

 - YOU are entering into a legally binding contract to purchase a service according to the rules outlined.
 We have tried to make these fair.
 You are entering this with the declaration of having health issues, and therefore can not use those issues as any kind of excuse for breaking contract.
 If your health is too severe to attend sessions, you should not be booking them.

 - Clients are expected to ensure they know the location, route and time needed to attend the scheduled appointment at least 7 days before their due session.
 If contacted at least the day before the due session, practitioners will provide the address and details again.
 It may not be possible to contact the practitioner on the same day as the appointment due to travel, appointments or other commitments and it is the responsibility of the client to know in advance. ( Non contractually binding hint: Information file 1 usually provides all the details you require via weblink.
 You may also have the information on your gcal invite).
-[For virtual sessions the doxy.me weblink is on our homepage, and emails]
+[For virtual sessions the google meetings link is on the calendar invite and emails, unique to each meeting]

 - It is YOUR responsibility to check where you are going, how much it will cost, what you need to bring and how to get there on time.
 Do so at least 7 days before your appointment, giving the practitioner time to respond and clarify.